cyclr/docs/pages/custom-connectors/Enhanced Objects.md

 ---
-title: Enhanced Objects
+title: Enhanced objects
 sidebar: cyclr_sidebar
 permalink: enhanced-objects
-tags: [connector-creation, enhanced, objects]
+tags: [connector-creation]
 ---

 To enable the copying of a category to be used for custom objects, please follow the steps below: